Blog Post · Mathematics · AI

 A B C D

-A random surfer starts on a webpage, clicks a random outgoing link at each step.
-The Google matrix adds a damping factor: with \(d \approx 0.85\) the surfer follows a link; with \(1-d \approx 0.15\) they teleport to a random page:
+The Google matrix introduces a damping factor: with probability \(d \approx 0.85\) the surfer follows a link; with probability \(1 - d \approx 0.15\) they teleport to a random page:

 $$G = d \cdot M + \frac{1-d}{n}\,\mathbf{1}\mathbf{1}^T$$